-Scholars will have access to activities and events organized by RWJF, E4A, P4A, and S4A program offices, as well as additional programming through the newly developed Health Equity Research Learning Collaborative (HER-LC), which will launch in the summer of 2021.
-HER-LC is a professional network of researchers, public health practitioners, and funders committed to advancing the health equity research field.
+Scholars will have access to activities and events organized by RWJF, E4A, P4A, and S4A program offices, as well as additional programming through the newly developed Partners for Advancing Health Equity: A Research Learning Collaborative (P4HE).
+P4HE is a professional network of community partners, researchers, public health practitioners, and funders committed to advancing the health equity research field.
 By participating in activities offered through this collaborative, scholars will have an opportunity to develop networks of support and career development opportunities, as well as professional and technical skills.
-Some of these activities may include (but are not limited to) webinars, training, workshops, and HER-LC member meetings.
+Some of these activities may include (but are not limited to) webinars, training workshops, and P4HE member meetings.